gadgetfreak88/docker-sample-nginx/README.md

 # docker-sample-nginx
-a sample nginx container to display container name
+a sample nginx container to display container name.

+tes